 The confidentiality of data that observers collect is protected by a number of Federal regulations.
-Observers should be aware that data forms(including the comment fields) may be reviewed by researchers or the public.
+Observers should be aware that data (including the comment fields) may be reviewed by researchers or the public.
 Observers should word comments in a manner that protects the identities of people involved at a fishing site (both permit holders and AMMOP crew), and location information.
-Comments involving people and places should use descriptions like "permit holder, captain, crew, G01, vessel operator, skiff driver" instead of personal names.
+Comments involving people and places should use descriptions like "permit holder, crew, G01, skiff driver" instead of personal names.
 See Section 3.10 for further discussion of what information should be recorded in logbooks rather than data form comment sections.